zhengxiaoUVic/rmBayes/README.md

-Or, implementing the heteroscedastic standard HDI method on the subject-centering transformed data (subtracting from the original response a corresponding subject mean minus the overall mean).
+Or, implementing the heteroscedastic standard HDI method on the subject-centering transformed data (subtracting from the original response the corresponding subject mean minus the overall mean).
 If a method option other than `0` or `1` is used with `var.equal=FALSE`, a pooled estimate of variability will be used just as in the homoscedastic case, and a warning message will be returned.